ingo/ingo.github.io/_recipes/gravlax.md

 ---
-title: Gravlax
 category: Entrees
 description: A traditional Nordic dish of raw salmon cured with salt, sugar, and dill.
   Perfect for a special occasion or just a fancy brunch!
-image: placeholder.jpg
+image: gravlax.jpg
 size: 4 servings
 time: 5 days
+title: Gravlax
 ---
 Gravlax is a traditional Nordic dish made from raw salmon that's been cured with salt, sugar, and dill.
 It's a time-consuming process, but the result is a deliciously flavorful and unique dish that's perfect for a special occasion or just a fancy brunch!

 ### Ingredients